Last update 28-10-2024

 Users of residential or day care pay the amount due directly to the centre providing it.

-When residential stays at the centre have been paid for, the IMSERSO refunds the difference between the price of each place occupied and the amount payable by service users, in settlement of the cost of such stays.
+When residential stays at the centre have been paid for, the Imserso refunds the difference between the price of each place occupied and the amount payable by service users, in settlement of the cost of such stays.

 Volver arriba